InquilineKea/oldgithub/_posts/longevityguide.md

 Shirataki noodles are intensely filling for so few calories, but they all seem packaged in very plastic-y containers (do what you can to make them not packaged in horrible plastics)

+[food in gellan gum/carrageen can also be filling, especially when present in soups]

 see EWG group for fruits/vegetables contaminated by organophosphate pesticides.
 Most fruits are more heavily contaminated by pesticides than vegetables.
 Apples/grapes/strawberries and kale/spinach/bell peppers seem to have uniquely high levels of multiple residue contamination.
 Organophosphates can disrupt axonal transport in neurons.

 Tomatoes and cucumbers are a great vegetable base for filling you up because they are super-easy-to-eat and low-bitterness.